 Our secret is rooted in two fundamental Torah teachings: Neshama Yeseira, a special soul we receive on Shabbos, and Lechem Mishnah, the two loaves of bread we have on Shabbos commemorating the double portion of Manna we received in the desert for Shabbos.
 Finding the special Shabbos souls who are hungry for G-d (the Neshama Yeseira) and feeding them the double portion (Lechem Mishnah) is our goal.

 Indeed, in order to reach the lofty goal of a never-ending Shabbos, The Carlebach Shul, together with its rabbi, is dedicated to bringing Reb Shlomo's Torah teachings to Jews of all backgrounds in an atmosphere of warmth and joy.

 Although every day is truly special at the Carlebach Shul, there are certain days and certain events that are a must for us.
 Among the most special times at our synagogue are Selichos night, Hoshanah Rabbah, Simchas Torah, Chanukah, Tu B'Shvat, Purim, our beautiful and touching weekend-long commemoration of Rabbi Shlomo's Yahrzeit, and our Yom Tov celebrations.

-	Make membership in the Carlebach Shul your gift to your self!
-Commit to help the Carlebach Shul grow and continue to spread the message of our beloved Reb Shlomo, zit’s!
+Make membership in the Carlebach Shul your gift to yourself!
+Commit to helping the Carlebach Shul grow and continue to spread the message of our beloved Reb Shlomo, zt'l!